-The following upgrade details are displayed:
+The following details are displayed:

-- Patch File Name-Displays the name of the patch file. - Patch File Size-Displays the size of the patch file. - Patch Version-Displays the version of the patch file. - 5.
-In Data Planes, choose a patch file version from the Select upgrade version. - 6.
+- Patch File Name: Displays the name of the patch file. - Patch File Size: Displays the size of the patch file. - Patch Version: Displays the version of the patch file. - 5.
+In Data Planes, identify the data plane you want to upgrade, and then choose a patch file version from Select upgrade version. - 6.
 Click Apply to apply the patch file version to the virtual data plane.